fprime-community/fprime-course-materials/Flight_Software_Workshop-June_2019/F-Prime-Command-Cheat-Sheet.md

 When implementing components, templates can be generated to ease development.
 The following command can be run from any component directory where the *Ai.xml* has been added to the `mod.mk` of the component and `make gen_make` has been rerun.
 This command will output *MODULE.cpp_template* and *MODULE.hpp_template* files in the directory.
-These can be filled in by the developer.
+These can be copied to new files and filled in by the developer.

 ```
 cd <component directory>